MicrosoftDocs/cpp-docs/docs/c-language/alignment-c.md

         double b;
     } test;

-    alignment = alignof(test); // returns 8 because that is the alignment requirement of the largest element in the structure }
+    alignment = alignof(test); // returns 8 because that is the alignment of the largest element in the structure }
 ```